neumino/neumino.github.io/movies.md

 ### Thelma
-*Released on 2017-09-15, vote average 8*
+*Released on 2017-09-15, vote average 6.7*

-Supernatural thriller where a young woman discovers she has strange powers.
+A college student starts to experience extreme seizures while studying at a university in Oslo, Norway.
+She soon learns that the violent episodes are a symptom of inexplicable, and often dangerous, supernatural abilities.

 <iframe id="player"
 	type="text/html"